Last Updated on January 26, 2022 by Grow with Bovees

 These covers come with a zipper and a drawstring at the bottom that makes it easy to take them on and off.
 According to customers, they also stay put once you’ve placed them on your plants and won’t come off even during stormy weather.

-Some users feel like the material is thin and cheap and doesn’t provide the most insulation for your plants, however.
+Some users feel like the material is thin and cheap and doesn’t provide the most insulation for their plants, however.
 Others complain about the flimsy zipper that breaks easily.
-Finally, the coverings reportedly don’t last that long, and you’ll probably need to change them every year.
+Finally, the coverings reportedly don’t last that long, and you’ll probably need to buy additional blankets every year.